Skip to main content

 FSA- and HSA-eligible allergy products

 The IRS provides a detailed list of qualified medical expenses.
-These are the items and services that you can pay with funds from an FSA or HSA.
+These are the items and services that you can pay for with funds from an FSA or HSA.
 Most prescriptions, including those used to treat seasonal allergies, are eligible items.
-Several over-the-counter remedies may also be purchased with FSA or HSA funds.
+Several over-the-counter (OTC) remedies may also be purchased with FSA or HSA funds.
 Some eligible allergy-related products include:

 • Antihistamines